pandyachandni/Employee_Database/README.md

 2. The list of retiring employees without duplicates

 This table includes employee number, first name, last name, title, from-date and to-date and the query returns 90,398 rows which shows the list of employees who will retire soon and this table only shows the listed person once.
-The table displays a list of employees who are going to retire in the next few years.

-To only keep unique values we used the same data
-Query contains the same data as the query above with addition of distinct_on command that kept only unique values.
-To ensure that most recent values are kept, I used command ORDER BY rt.emp_no, rt.to_date DESC to sort the data by descending order on the to_date column.
-In this case the most recent title was listed first, and after running the query the duplicates listed after the first appearance of the same employees were removed.
+To only keep unique values we used the same data, we typed the query above with distinct_on command so it will keep only unique values.
+In order to make sure recent values are shown, it was order by command by rt.emp_no, rt.to_date DESC to sort the data in descending order.

 3. The number of retiring employees grouped by title

-The table includes employees’ titles and their sum.
+This table includes employees’ titles and their sum which the query returned a table with 7 rows and from this table we can see how many employees from each title that will be leaving
 The query returns a cohesive table with 7 rows.
-From this table we can quickly see how many employees with certain title will retire in the next few years.

-Figure 4: Table with the employee grouped by title

-Overview of the code

-In order to retrieve this table I used GROUP BY ut.title command, and it is responsible for grouping the rows by titles.
-Next, I used its corresponding command COUNT (ut.title) that counts how many times specific title appears in the database.
+To retrieve this table the GROUP BY ut.title command was used to organize the groupings by titles.
+The command COUNT was used to count the specific titles in the database.

 4. The employees eligible for the mentorship program

-The table contains employee number, first name, last name, birth date, from date, to date and title.
+This table contains employee number, first name, last name, birth date, from date, to date and title and this query returned 1,549 rows and the tables purpose is to show a list of employees who is eligible for the mentorship program.
-The query returns 1,549 rows.
-The table displays a list of employees who is eligible for the mentorship program.

-Figure 5: Table with the employee grouped by title

-Overview of the code

 To retrieve this data, three tables were merge together: employees, titles and dep_emp with the inner join.
 The query filters by birth date (that indicates who is eligible for the mentorship program) with the command WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31') and to_date to include only current employees.
 Duplicates were removed by DISTINCT ON (e.emp_no) command.
-To ensure I got the most recent titles, I used ORDER BY e.emp_no, ti.from_date DESC command.
+To ensure the most recent titles, the command used ORDER BY e.emp_no, ti.from_date DESC command.